Leczycky/cybersecurity-portfolio/README.md

 - 🎓 2nd-year IT student, specializing in **Cybersecurity Engineering**
 - 📜 Certified: **CompTIA Security+**
 - 📚 Currently preparing for: **CCNA** and **SOC Level 1 (TryHackMe)**
 - 💡 Interests: network security, penetration testing, SOC analysis
+-  💼 Professional experience: working as an **IT Engineer** with a focus on troubleshooting and supporting **Cisco** and **Fortinet** network devices for large enterprise environments

 ---